Sony RX10 IV vs Panasonic G9

 Sensor comparison: Sony RX10 IV vs Panasonic G9

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Sony RX10 IV features an one-inch sensor and the Panasonic G9 a Four Thirds sensor.
 The sensor area in the G9 is 94 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 2.0.
 The sensor in the RX10 IV has a native 3:2 aspect ratio, while the one in the G9 offers a 4:3 aspect.

 With 20.2MP, the G9 offers a higher resolution than the RX10 IV (20MP), but the G9 nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.41μm for the RX10 IV) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that the G9 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.